MakotoIchinose/VRoid2UE4_BlenderScripts/README.md

  * **VRM_DeleteLeafBones** : By default, VRM Importer includes leaf bones automatically.
    It's cool and stuff, but it's not necessary for Blender, and will spew out scary long warning when imported to UE4.
    Use this script to obliterate those leaf bones in one click.

+# What version of Blender do I need?
+ The scripts are written and tested with Blender 2.91, therefore Blender version 2.8 or above should work.
+No guarantees for 2.79 or below, though.

 # Why are you making the scripts open?
  To share the knowledge and help others, that's why.